submagr/Fast-Forward/ProgrammingLanguages/cpp/cLearner.md

 - SmartPointers: Context was how to create a class which can only be created via new
 - Casting operator
 - Lazy load, lazy
+- Order of initialization always maps to order of declaration

 ## HW:
 - Variadic templates with class